Dunskey Castle: Description

 The three-storey L-plan structure is sited on a promontory, with a rock-cut ditch, 15 m wide by 2.5 m deep, defending the only access, from the north-east.
 The castle measures 30 by 14.3 m, with walls 1.5 m thick, although the building is now a roofless shell.
 The north-east wing is of a later date, and the foundations of a south range are visible.
 Near the castle are the remains of a watchtower, 7 m square, built on the cliff edge.
 Timothy Pont's map drawn c.
 1580 – 1590 shows Dunskay Castle with 2 watchtowers on the cliff edge fronting the sea.
 Francis Grose's drawing dated show of 10 May 1790s the ruins of the foundations and sea-wall on the south, and what looks to be the large entrance door in the southern corner from where the inside staircase may have led straight up to the new "Hall" built c.1520.
 Grose's drawing shows Ireland (approx. Island Magee / Larne area) in the background across the sea.

 In virtue of a tradition preserved in the Book of Leinster, W. J. Watson identifies the place named in it as Port Rig (Portrie, Portree) with the later Portpatrick, connecting 'Rig' with Reregonium, which he regards as the royal town of the Novantae and places in this region.
 He would thus carry Portpatrick's history back to the first century of our era, while he dates a rather later reference to about AD 250.
 Portpatrick was known as the port of Castle Dunskey.

 Dunskey is undoubtedly romantic.
 It was a location for the 1951 film Kidnapped of Robert Louis Stevenson's novel, Double X: The Name of the Game (1992), as well as for the 1952 film Hunted.

-The owner, Lady Amy McFall, restricts public access to the castle.
+The owner, Dieter Stanzeleit, restricts public access to the castle.

 13th and 14th centuries

 In the 1290s, John Comyn, Earl of Buchan, had a licence from Edward I of England, reigned 1272–1307) to dig for lead in the Calf of Man (off the coast of the Isle of Man), to cover eight towers of the Cruggleton Castle / Crogiltoun Castle in Wigtownshire.
-Was Dunskey Castle built about this time ? and in AD1291 the nearby Wigtown Castle was in the hands of the same Edward I who committed it to the charge of Walter de Currie or Cory / Corry / Coree (laird of Dunskey).
-King Edward I ultimately conferred Wigtown Castle (and Dunskey Castle ?) on John Balliol the Scottish King (reigned AD1292-1296 after which Scotland was without a monarch for 10 years and Sir William Wallace fought the English in 1297, but was defeated at Falkirk in 1298).
+Was Dunskey Castle built about this time ? and in 1291 the nearby Wigtown Castle was in the hands of the same Edward I who committed it to the charge of Walter de Currie or Cory / Corry / Coree (laird of Dunskey).
+King Edward I ultimately conferred Wigtown Castle (and Dunskey Castle ?) on John Balliol the Scottish King (reigned 1292-1296 after which Scotland was without a monarch for 10 years and Sir William Wallace fought the English in 1297, but was defeated at Falkirk in 1298).

 By 10 October 1303 Walter de Corry was dead and his lands were taken into the King's hands (King Edward I of England).